benny-v/bennysbanter/content/posts/composable-infrastructure-chapter-i.md

 +++
 ![](/uploads/board-2440249_1280.jpg)

-So you want to launch an app?
+So you need to launch an app?
 You create a VPC; then a compute instance.
 You'll probably then want to create an autoscaling group across multiple availability zones and put a load balancer in front of it.
 You'll then need to provision databases, create some object storage to store files in and define a bunch of IAM policies to lock it all down.

 You are looking good!
 Oh, wait, everything is accessible on the internet!